HaroonParvez/Quantium-Data-Analytics-Internship/Data Cleaning and Exploration - Task 1/README.md

 # Task 1: Data Cleaning and Exploration

-This task involved preparing the raw retail transaction dataset for analysis by performing comprehensive data cleaning and exploratory data analysis (EDA).
+This task focuses on preparing the raw retail transaction dataset for further analysis through comprehensive data cleaning and exploratory data analysis (EDA).
+The objective is to ensure the dataset is accurate, consistent, and well-understood to support meaningful insights in subsequent tasks.

-### Key Activities:
+### Data Cleaning

+- **Handling Missing Values:**
+  Missing or null entries across critical variables such as sales amounts, transaction dates, and customer IDs were identified.
+Depending on context, missing data was either imputed, removed, or flagged to maintain dataset integrity.

-- **Data Cleaning:**
+- **Data Type Corrections:**
-  - Identified and handled missing or inconsistent values.
-  - Corrected data types and standardized formats (e.g., dates).
-  - Removed or corrected erroneous entries to ensure data quality.
+  Columns such as transaction dates were converted to proper datetime formats, and numerical fields like sales and transaction counts were ensured to have the correct data types for accurate computations.

+- **Removing Duplicates and Erroneous Entries:**
+  Duplicate transactions and anomalous data points (e.g., negative sales or impossible transaction counts) were detected and removed to prevent skewed analysis.

+- **Standardization:**
+  Consistent formatting was applied across categorical variables like store numbers and customer loyalty IDs.

+### Exploratory Data Analysis (EDA)

+- **Summary Statistics:**
+  Descriptive statistics (mean, median, range) were generated for key metrics including total sales, transaction counts, and unique customer numbers.

+- **Distribution Analysis:**
+  Visualizations of sales and transaction distributions helped identify trends, outliers, and skewness in the data.

-- **Exploratory Data Analysis:**
+- **Temporal Analysis:**
-  - Examined key variables such as sales, transactions, and customer counts.
-  - Visualized distributions and trends to understand the dataset structure.
-  - Investigated relationships between features to guide further analysis.
+  Time-based patterns in sales and customer activity were investigated to understand seasonality and peak periods.

+- **Feature Relationships:**
+  Correlations and relationships between variables (e.g., sales vs. transactions, customers vs. transactions) were explored to inform the focus of later analyses.

-### Purpose:
+### Outcome

-The goal was to create a reliable and insightful dataset that could be confidently used in subsequent analytics tasks, minimizing bias and errors.

----
+The data cleaning and exploration task established a solid foundation for reliable analysis, reducing the risk of misleading conclusions and providing clear insights into the retail environment.